-Alpha Kappa Alpha Sorority, Inc. was founded January 15, 1908 at Howard University in Washington D. C. It was the first Negro sorority and also the first and only incorporated one.
+Alpha Kappa Alpha Sorority, Incorporated® was founded January 15, 1908, at Howard University in Washington D. C. It was the first Negro sorority and also the first and only incorporated one.
 The sorority was incorporated on January 29, 1913.
 It is the oldest Greek-letter organization established in America by Black college women.

 The sorority is divided into nine regions: North Atlantic, Mid-Atlantic, South Atlantic, Southeastern, Great Lakes, Central, Mid-Western, South Central and Far West.
 The Mid-Atlantic Region was once a part of the South-Atlantic Region and included chapters located in North Carolina, Virginia and West Virginia.
 The realignment happened during the administration of National President Lovelace.
 The new Region, Mid-Atlantic, consists of Virginia and North Carolina.
 Zeta Epsilon Omega, Suffolk-Smithfield, VA was the first chapter to be chartered in the Mid-Atlantic Region.

-On February 14, 1954, twelve foresighted women forged the way to make it possible to charter Zeta Epsilon Omega Chapter of Alpha Kappa Alpha Sorority, Inc. for the Franklin-Suffolk area.
+On February 14, 1954, twelve foresighted women forged the way to make it possible to charter Zeta Epsilon Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated® for the Franklin-Suffolk area.

 The members have helped others to capture the vision fair and their legacy lives on.
 The chapter will continue to move forward to greater heights.